Customer Charter and Procedures

 4.4 If customers have any questions or concerns, they should speak to the Site Manager or call ERL’s Sales and Marketing Team on 01223 494099.

 5.2.
 All our properties are built or converted, as appropriate, by reputable contractors in accordance with the planning permission granted, and any conditions applied.
-They also conform to the NHBC standards and technical requirements, and relevant Building Regulations in force at the time of construction/conversion, and are covered by the NHBC’s Buildmark 10-year warranty, which starts on the date of issue of the NHBC Certificate when the property has been physically completed and signed off.2
+They also conform to the NHBC standards and technical requirements, and relevant Building Regulations in force at the time of construction/conversion, and are covered by the NHBC’s Buildmark 10-year warranty, which starts on the date of legal completion of the first sale.2

 5.3 Full details of the home warranty provider for specific developments will be included in the Reservation Pack (see 2 below), but can be given on request in advance of reservation, if required.
 The solicitors acting for Customers who go on to buy a property are provided with all the relevant information prior to exchange of contracts and during the period from exchange to completion, as appropriate.